kailash-manasarovar/statement/docs/timeline/2023/december.md

 ![Vomiting at Cuzco](../../content/images/vomiting-at-cuzco.png)

-- I have really bad food poisoning for about two days and do not leave my hotel room.
+- I have really bad food poisoning for about two days and do not go online or leave my hotel room.
 - My friend was not affected by anything and we ate and drank exactly the same things.
 - As I trawl through the tweets I posted around this time, I notice I am posting information about everything that is happening to me.
-- I have to wonder if someone wanted to shut me up because it was getting so crazy.
+- I have to wonder if someone wanted to shut things down because it was getting so crazy.
 - I wonder how many hundreds or thousands of people were watching everything I was doing at that time.
 - Did someone take the decision to shut it all down and somehow poison me for that reason?
 - I'm pretty sure that the wide extent of the stalking and the amount of people involved means that I should have vast numbers of corroborators perhaps sick to death of their lives being controlled by corrupt officials and criminal gangs.
-- Cynically, however, I wonder who they're targeting now, and whether this adult or child will be driven to a nervous breakdown, or persuaded to commit suicide, or end up as the living-dead in porn, just like so many others.
+- Cynically, however, I wonder who they're targeting now, and whether this adult or child will be driven to a nervous breakdown, or persuaded to commit suicide, or end up as the living-dead in porn like so many others.

 ### Hotel room selfie pic